czarina87/cmpsci4760-project2/README.md

-# OSS & Worker Programs
+ OSS & Worker Program -

-This project contains two C-based programs: `oss` (Operating System Simulator) and `worker`.
-The `oss` program forks multiple `worker` processes that run concurrently, simulating how an operating system schedules processes.
+This project contains two C programs: oss (Operating System Simulator) and worker.
+The `oss program forks multiple `worker` processes that run concurrently, simulating how an operating system schedules it's processes.
 The `worker` processes report back to `oss` once they finish execution.

-## Compilation
+Compilation -

 Use the make to compile the programs.
-Navigate to the directory containing the source code, then compile the programs by running 'make'
+Navigate to the directory containing the source code, then compile the programs by running 'make'.

-## Running the Program
+ Running the Program -

-After compilation, run the program by using the following command: bash
+After compiling, you run the program by using the following command - example:

-./oss
+bash

-This will start the `oss` program, which will subsequently spawn `worker` processes according to its scheduling logic.
+./oss -n 5 -s 2 -t 5 -i 1000

 By default, the program uses predefined values for various parameters" number of children to run simultaneously(`-s`)